interledger/interledger.github.io/docs/getting-started-locally.md

 # Starting an Interledger Node Locally Using moneyd

 This tutorial describes how to:
-* Install [`moneyd`](https://github.com/interledgerjs/moneyd) on your system
+1. Install [`moneyd`](../concepts/moneyd.md) on your system
-* Start an [Interledger](https://github.com/interledgerjs/ilp-connector) node on a local test network using moneyd
+2. Start an [Interledger](https://github.com/interledgerjs/ilp-connector) node on a local test network using moneyd
-* Send and receive payments using the [SPSP](https://github.com/interledgerjs/ilp-protocol-spsp) (Simple Payment Setup Protocol) API
+3. Send and receive payments using the [SPSP](../concepts/spsp.md) (Simple Payment Setup Protocol) API

 This tutorial is useful if you’re doing local development.
-It can also help you understand how Interledger payments work at a high level.
-This step-by-step tutorial can get you set up with moneyd and SPSP and get you ready to process Interledger payments locally.

 ![Getting-Started-Locally](../assets/getting-started-locally.png)

-## What is moneyd?
-[`moneyd`](https://github.com/interledgerjs/moneyd) is a daemon that enables you to connect to peers through the Interledger protocol and to send value in the form of packets of data.
-Traditional routers and `moneyd` both transfer packets over the internet.
-With `moneyd`, the packets represent value being transferred rather than just data.

-`moneyd` uses uplinks to connect to an Interledger node.
-An uplink wraps ILP plugins for `moneyd`’s use.
-They provide additional features such as payment channel management and configuration construction.
-For example, `moneyd-uplink-xrp` is an XRP uplink that connects `moneyd` to a peer Interledger node and creates an XRP payment channel.

-When you run `moneyd` using an uplink, it:
-* Starts an Interledger node
-* Listens on a local port
-* Peers with a node on the Interledger network and creates a payment channel depending on the uplink used
-* Receives packets of value from the sender and routes it to the peer node

-NOTE: You *do not* need an uplink if you run `moneyd` to start a node locally because in this case, you’re not interacting on a payment channel, but you can process payments locally between a sender and a receiver.

-## What is SPSP?
-[SPSP](https://github.com/interledgerjs/ilp-protocol-spsp) (Simple Payment Setup Protocol) is an application layer protocol, which uses HTTP endpoints to securely exchange payment details, and then allows the user to send one or more Interledger packets.
-SPSP provides lightweight client-server APIs to send and receive payments.
-An [SPSP client](https://github.com/interledgerjs/ilp-spsp) sends a payment, and an [SPSP server](https://github.com/interledgerjs/ilp-spsp-server) receives a payment.
-An SPSP server must be connected to an Interledger node to receive payments.

-When you start an SPSP server, it:
-* Connects to an Interledger node
-* Creates a receiver
-* Opens a port to listen to
-* Generates a payment pointer<br/>
-A payment pointer is like an email address, but for money.
-An SPSP client uses a recipient's payment pointer to send money.

 ## Before you begin
 * Install a stable version of [Node.js](https://nodejs.org/en/) (10.16.0 LTS is recommended)